grocy/grocy-docs/tutorials/food.md

 Most fields are optional.
 The required fields have a red border.

 - **Name:** Name of the product (Required)
 - **Parent product:** Assign a parent product, either by entering the name or scanning barcode or scan the barcode with your camera.
+Learn more at [Parent Products](#parent-products)
 - **Description:** A description of the product.
 - **Barcode(s):** One or many barcodes for the product.
 If you want to assign the same product of different brands, you could add the barcodes of the different brands here and Grocy will consider them as the same product.
 Add the barcodes by scanning barcode or scan the barcode with your camera by pressing the blue button.
 (Note: A handheld barcode scanner enters its data the same way as a keyboard, you have to select the field before scanning.)
 - **Default Location:** Default location for the product (Required).